Things go from bad to worse after doctor notices man “riddled” with monkeypox on crowded subway

 “I see the situation and I also see the people around me as if nothing will happen,” he wrote.

-The doctor decided to “become a Karen” (his words, not ours) and approached the man, who said his own doctor advised him he didn’t need to isolate, and to simply wear a mask.
+The doctor said he decided to “become a Karen” (his words, not ours) and approached the man, who said his own doctor advised him he didn’t need to isolate, and to simply wear a mask.

 Monkeypox, Spain: Dr tells of spotting this monkeypox infected on the underground train and telling them to isolate immediately: they responded saying they don't have to as their Dr told them that, and that monkeypox is gay only pic.twitter.com/j7kICZi7jF

-Note: UPDATE: Spanish newspaper 20 Minutos has reported that Dr. Arturo Henriques’ account is inaccurate.
-According to the paper, the man Henriques photographed “denied that he suffers from [monkeypox] and has denied the story.”